wongdigital/rogerwong-site/_content/posts/designs-purpose-remains-constant.md

   - "Industry Insights"
 imageSrc: "/images/design-constant-featured.jpg"
 imageAlt: "A stylized digital illustration of a person reclining in an Eames lounge chair and ottoman, rendered in a neon-noir style with deep blues and bright coral red accents.
 The person is shown in profile, wearing glasses and holding what appears to be a device or notebook.
 The scene includes abstract geometric lines cutting across the composition and a potted plant in the background.
 The lighting creates dramatic shadows and highlights, giving the illustration a modern, cyberpunk aesthetic."
-excerpt: "Scary words for the UX profession: \"Digital systems, not people, will do much of the craft of (screen-level) interaction design.\" But here’s the truth—this isn’t the first time we’ve faced a shift like this.
+excerpt: "Scary words for the UX profession: “Digital systems, not people, will do much of the craft of (screen-level) interaction design.”
+But here’s the truth—this isn’t the first time we’ve faced a shift like this.
 Just as we adapted from print to digital, and from CD-ROMs to the web, designers will evolve again.
 The tools may change, but the purpose of design remains constant.
 And that’s what makes our craft enduring."
 ---

 Fabricio Teixeira and Caio Braga, in their annual [The State of UX report](https://trends.uxdesign.cc/):